Enigmatic-Smile/docs/mobile-sdk/README.md

 3. Make sure to use the new `.xcworkspace` created by Cocoapods when you run your iOS app.
 React Native should use it by default.

+In order to allow scanning cards with the camera, make sure to add the key `NSCameraUsageDescription` to your iOS app `Info.plist` and set the value to a string describing why your app needs to use the camera (e.g. "To scan credit cards.").
+This string will be displayed when the app initially requests permission to access the camera.

 ### Android

 1. Append the following lines to `android/settings.gradle`: